 Other situations may require you to pay self-employment tax.
 For one, you still need to pay even if you are a U.S. citizen employed by a foreign government.
 You must also pay self-employment taxes if you earn more than $108.28 as an employee of a church.
 If you earn untaxed income in these situations and are unsure whether it’s subject to self-employment tax, it’s best to visit the IRS website or seek professional help.

-To review, if you work a full-time job that has payroll taxes removed but then you earn $1,000 through freelance work, you have to pay self-employment tax on the net earnings from that $1,000 (unless the net is under $400).
+To review, if you work a full-time job that has payroll taxes deducted but then you earn $1,000 through freelance work, you have to pay self-employment tax on the net earnings from that $1,000 (unless the net is under $400).

 Additionally, self-employment tax applies no matter how old you are.
 If you meet the above requirements and are already receiving Medicare and Social Security benefits, you will still have to pay the tax.